-E4.
+E5.
 Impact Management Tests

 The impact management tests may be performed on samples kept at ambient temperature and humidity or conditioned hot, cold or wet.
-The sample shall not have been subjected to the shell penetration test beforehand.
+Samples may be first subjected to either positional stability testing or the test for retention system strength as well as to rigidity testing.